Legal Solutions That Serve The Best Interests Of Your Children

 Child custody and visitation can be emotionally charged issues for many divorcing couples.
 Since custody focuses on the children’s best interests, which are sometimes interpreted differently within the same family, child custody matters must be resolved with the help of skilled family law attorneys.

 Our lawyers work with parents (whether divorcing, divorced or never married) to help them arrive at arrangements that everyone can agree on.
 In custody matters, we constantly remind our clients that a divorce filing ends a marriage, but it does not sever family ties or family relationships.
 Lifelong parenting responsibilities will remain; parents will always have to meet the needs of their children.
 In representing family law clients, our firm will encourage mutual respect and open communication utilizing problem-solving approaches to address our clients’ custody issues.
 To that end, we also offer services in divorce mediation and collaborative law.
-Contact us for help with your case.

 Frequently Asked Questions Concerning Child Custody